marieBvr/TEs_genes_relationship_pipeline/README.md

 	-o result/distance_TE_results.csv
 ```

-Please note that the graph's legend will also need to be change according to the file and apricot species.
+Please note that the **graph's legend will also need to be change** according to the file and species.

 # Contribution
 This programme has been developped by [Caroline Meguerditchian](mailto:caroline.meguerditchian@etu.u-bordeaux.fr) and [Ayse Ergun](mailto:aergun@u-bordeaux.fr)